jdubuisson/MetaUrf/README.md

 ```

 #### Data
+The `./app/config/config.yml` must be updated to include your Riot Games API Key.

 You will need to initiate the local champion data :
 ```
 app/console murf:static-champion-init
 ```

 The websites stores URF game sets returned by the api (api-challenge-v4.1) and uses them for the random series, but also as fallback if something goes wrong while loading the data from the API (too many connections ...).
 As a result, you should load a couple sets/series into your database.
 It's easy, just access this URL of your website dev environment : `http://yoursite.com/app_dev.php/api-set`.

 When moving to production, you should import some data from a test/dev environment to smooth things out.

+### Use it

+That's it, the site should be fully functionnal !